An enriched life is one that embraces adventure and curiosity.

 International and intercultural experiences have shaped my life in so many meaningful ways.
 It’s my absolute pleasure to share them with you, along with my creativity, enthusiasm and knowledge.
 Whether it’s as your expat buddy, your travel designer, or both.

-I’m ready to set you on the right track for an unforgettable experience.
-The question is, are you ready to join me?
+I’m all set to start you off on the right track for an unforgettable experience.

 Forests contain the overwhelming majority of life on Earth, including a staggering 80% of the planet’s terrestrial species.
 We depend on forests for our survival but tend to take forests for granted.
 To help things get better for woodlands, planting new trees is good.
 Saving existing and mature forests is better and a crucial part of our planet’s long-term health.

 Travelling is an essential part of my life.
 The trips I’ve taken, have helped to shape me into the person I’m today.
 As a huge supporter of sustainable tourism and nature conservation I want to do my part in protecting the planet while still seeing the world.